maxhallinan/hemulen.js/README.markdown

 `Hemulen.storeFile(instanceId, file)`

+Add a file to the data model.
 If file is stored successfully, `hemulen-filestored` event is fired.
 If file is not stored successfully, returns null.

 `Hemulen.deleteFile(instanceId, fileId)`

+Remove a file from the data model.
+If the file is removed successfully, the `hemulen-filedeleted` event is emitted.

 `Hemulen.addData(instanceId, fileId, data)`